 This blood infection is life-threatening.
 Pain is one of the most common side effects of a mole removal treatment.
 Burning or surgically removing the mole can cause an irritation of the skin.
 A scar is the most common due to mole removal.
 The larger the mole, the bigger the scar.

 After the mole removal treatment, the area should be kept clean with either water or diluted hydrogen peroxide.
 Leaving it open to air will enhance the chances of infection, so it should be covered up with a bandage till the cut dries.
 Unnecessary stress and strain to the area must be avoided.

 It is also advised to wear proper sun protection (i.e. hats, protective clothing, SPF) to prevent moles from forming in the future and to prevent removed moles from returning.
 Monthly skin check-ups are also advised to spot any irregular moles and notice any changes in existing moles.

 Moles can be removed instantaneously by surgical methods.
 But the cut or scar that it leaves behind takes a minimum of six months to merge with the skin.
 If the mole was pretty large in size, the scars may be left as a permanent mark on the skin.

 Mole removal treatment is a cost involving treatment.
-On an average, it requires Rs 5000 for moles to be removed.
-Laser treatment and surgical excision may incur greater expenditure.
-Moreover, complete removal of the mole cells require two or three operations and thus the expenditure rises to higher amounts.
+On average, it requires Rs 5000 for moles to be removed.
+Laser treatment for mole removal cost in India and surgical excision may incur greater expenditure.
+Moreover, complete removal of the mole cells requires two or three operations and thus the expenditure rises to higher amounts.

-Moles can be removed by home remedies.
+Moles can be removed by home remedies at home.
 But this is rare and extremely time consuming.
 Application of apple acid vinegar, honey, flaxseed oil etc can help remove and lighten pigments.